wayhome/flask-cn/docs/security.rst

 generate JSON.

 So what is the issue and how to avoid it?
-The problem are arrays at toplevel in JSON.
+The problem are arrays at top-level in JSON.
 Imagine you send the following data out in a JSON request.
-Say that's exporting the names and email adresses of all your friends for a part of the userinterface that is written in JavaScript.
+Say that's exporting the names and email addresses of all your friends for a part of the user interface that is written in JavaScript.
 Not very uncommon:

 .. sourcecode:: javascript